S-higss/IP_host_converter/README.md

     172.16.ddd.eee
     ```

-- If you want to convert host into URL
-    Edit ./data/host_list.txt
-    Ex.
-    ```bash
-    github.com
-    www.kobe-u.ac.jp
-    ...
-    ```

-- If you want to convert host into URL
+- If you want to convert host into URL or ip
     Edit ./data/host_list.txt
     Ex.
     ```bash